lillyclements/mini-project/README.md

 **1. Separate functions for MC and analytical solutions**
 - Enables direct comparison and verification
-- Analytical used as "ground truth"
-- Clean separation of concerns
+- Clean separation

 **2. NumPy for random number generation**
 - Industry-standard library
-- Well-tested PRNG implementation
+- Well-tested pseudorandom number generator implementation
 - Fast vectorized operations available (though not used here for clarity)

 **3. Matplotlib for visualization**
 - Standard plotting library in scientific Python
-- Publication-quality figures
 - Saves to PNG for report inclusion

 **4. Command-line interface**